Keats/tera/docs/content/docs/_index.md

 Assuming you have the following objects in your context `product = Product{ name: "Fred" }` and `my_field = "name"`, calling `{{product[my_field]}}` will resolve to: `{{product.name}}`.

-Only variables evaluating to String and Number can be used as index: anything else will be an error.
+Only variables evaluating to string or integer number can be used as index: anything else will be an error.

 ### Expressions